brandnewbox/PHP-Picture-Resizer/README.md

 ##### Build the Lambda Function Code in Node.js

-Let's build the Lambda function that will resize our images for us as they get uploaded.
+You can use the included zip file, orbuild the Lambda function that will resize our images for us as they get uploaded by hand.

+1. move to the lambda_function directory in this project
+1. Run `npm install --prefix . aws-sdk gm async` to install the dependent modules.
+1. Run `zip -r image_resizer.zip node_modules image_resizer.js`

+##### Upload the Lambda Function

 1. Open the the **[AWS Management Console](https://aws.amazon.com/console/)**.
 1. Click on the **Services** dropdown in the upper-left corner and then click on **Lambda** under the Compute heading.